 - Be specific and accurate.
 The more specific you are in your description, the easier it is for customers to identify the product they are searching for.

 - List the most important details in the first 160 - 500 characters.You can include up to 5,000 characters, but customers will need to click to view product details to see the longer description.

 - Include your product’s most relevant features and visual attributes.
 Examples of types of information to include:

 - Intended age range

 - Technical specifications

 - Design.
-For example, users can search for very specific visual terms like “retractable ballpoint pens."
+For example, customers can search for very specific visual terms like “retractable ballpoint pens."

 - Variants.
 List product defining details like color, size, age group, pattern, flavor, or material.

 Review each section closely to determine if the requirements apply to your country or product.
-If you don't follow requirements that apply to you, we'll disapprove your product and let you know in the Diagnostics page of your Merchant Center account.
+If you don't follow requirements that apply to you, we'll disapprove your product and let you know in Diagnostics in your Merchant Center account.

 - Include a description of the product’s customization details.
 For example, if a product can be engraved with text, add that information to the description.